IlliniGRC/GestureRobotController/notebook/eric/README.md

 ### Using IIC to communicate with two WT901s

-Use two WT901s connected to IIC interface through a really long 4-wire ([V+, GND, SDA, SCL]) to test the chip feedback data.
+Use two WT901s connected to IIC interface through a extremely long 4-wire ([V+, GND, SDA, SCL]) to test the chip feedback data.
+This is done to simulated the scenario where the IMUs are mounted on human body.

 One of the chips has IIC device address `0x50`, while the other one have IIC device address `0x52` as labeled in the testing diagram.

 Testing image